break in relationship rules

 7 Rules To Deal With Taking A Break In A Relationship

-If you don’t utilize the time in your break correctly, you might just come back wondering why your relationship troubles haven’t magically wandered away.
-We’ve compiled some “taking a break in a relationship rules” so you don’t come back clueless.
+Looking for tips on how to deal with taking a break in a relationship?
+For starters, if you don’t utilize this time correctly, you might just come back wondering why your relationship troubles haven’t magically dissipated.
+To make sure that doesn’t happen, we’ve compiled some “taking a break in a relationship rules”.
 But since every relationship is inherently different, the biggest piece of advice we can give you is to communicate with your partner, which leads us to our very first rule:

 1. Talk about the break with your partner

 One of the most important taking a break in a relationship rules is to have a clear conversation with your partner about the intent behind the decision and also how best you can navigate this rather challenging phase without letting it take a toll on your bond.
 You can’t just send your partner a “we need a break” message and then throw your phone away, expecting everything to fall into place.

 Shazia says, “Always maintain a level of decency and dignity on your part.
 Respect your partner and their family.
 Love needs to be complemented with respect.
 Respecting your partner, their priorities, their choices, their emotional needs, and their individuality will help avoid heated arguments in the first place.
 It will allow you to discuss relationship problems without fighting.”

 Before you officially start your break, you need to tell your partner why you think you two could use one.
 How they take the news doesn’t necessarily matter as much as you communicating your feelings honestly.
 Taking a break from a long-term relationship can also come as a shock to your partner. especially if they aren’t aware that the issues between you two have been affecting you deeply enough to warrant such a decision.